gingerknight/ts_httpServer/README.md

 # TypeScript Web Server with JWT, and PostgresDB

+> [!Note]
+> This is a guided project from Boot.dev to build and learn HTTP/Web servers in Typescript.
+The build creates similar features as a social network like Twitter.

 Chirpy is a TypeScript/Express service that exposes a small social feed with JWT auth, refresh tokens, and admin utilities.
 It boots an HTTP API, bundles minimal static assets for /app, and includes helpers for validation, metrics, and error handling.

 ## Goals of This Project